sandusmaranda/cs230/overview.md

 It is strongly recommended that:
 * You start reading the assignment as soon as it becomes available.
 * You should not start working on it, however, until you have reviewed the class slides, your notes, the lab exercises, and have resolved your questions by referring to the relevant chapters in the textbook.
 * You re-read carefully the assignment and, using paper, pencil and eraser, you sketch the solution.
-* Only after you have a reasonable understanding of the assignment and sketched the solution, you start coding on the computer.
+* Make sure to have some fully fleshed pseudocode before you start coding on the computer.
 * Avoid using online technical sites (such as stack overflow, etc) when you try to code.
 While they may be rarely useful, they are not geared towards novice programmers and it is more likely that they will confuse you.
 All of the answers that you need to work on your assignment are in the handouts, the book and the labs.

 In other words, we strongly discourage from writing code as soon as you read the assignment, before you read the relevant material and using pen and pencil to sketch a solution.
 We also strongly discourage from searching the web for solution related to your assignments: using such code would be a violation of the honor code and is likely to lead you to confusion.